itzmeanjan/ml-kem/bench/README.md

 ## Benchmarking Kyber PKE & KEM

-For benchmarking this Kyber implementation ( along with its components ) on CPU systems, you need to issue
+For benchmarking this Kyber PKE & KEM implementation on CPU systems, you need to issue

 ```bash
 make benchmark